 In 30% of patients, the normal relationship described above is not seen.
 The most common variants are a shared ostium of the brachiocephalic artery and the left carotid artery (15%), or the so called “bovine arch,” where the left carotid artery arises from the proximal aspect of the brachiocephalic trunk (10%).
 Other common variants include the right subclavian arising from the arch distal to the left subclavian artery and the left vertebral artery arising directly from the aortic arch (5%) between the left carotid and left subclavian arteries.1,2 In healthy individuals, the great vessels arise from the horizontal portion of the aortic arch, but with increasing age, the vessels tend to shift counterclockwise toward the ascending aorta.

 The right innominate or brachiocephalic artery gives rise to the right subclavian artery and right common carotid artery.
 After the bifurcation of the subclavian and carotid arteries on the right, the next vessels that arise off the right subclavian include the right vertebral artery and the right internal mammary artery.
 The right subclavian artery then gives rise to the thyrocervical trunk and the costocervical trunk.
 At this location, the subclavian artery becomes the axillary artery after it crosses the lateral margin of the first rib.
 On the left, the subclavian artery gives rise to the left vertebral artery and the left internal mammary artery.
-Anatomically, its course is similar to the ...
+Anatomically, its course is similar ...